 - Abdominal fluid retention

 If CAH is suspected, your vet may test liver enzyme levels and eventually perform a biopsy.
 There is no cure, and the best treatment is to feed a low-copper diet.
-If commercial dog food is used, this requires careful label reading.
+If a commercial dog food is used, this requires careful label reading.
 Ingredients such as legumes, shellfish, liver, nuts, and cereal grains should all be avoided.
 A dog with CAH should drink only distilled water.
-Some vets recommend holistic treatments such as milk thistle but talk to your veterinarian before giving any "natural" or over the counter medicine.
+Some vets recommend holistic treatments such as milk thistle but talk to your veterinarian before giving any "natural" or over-the-counter medicine.

-Cervical Vertebral Instability (Wobbler Syndrome) in Dogs
+4. Cervical Vertebral Instability (Wobbler Syndrome)

 Wobbler syndrome is a neurological disorder caused by the compression of the part of the spinal cord that affects your dog's neck.
 Symptoms include: